-If you received your offer by mail, you can either fill out the enclosed application and mail it back or type in the invitation number on the “Respond to a mail offer” tab of the pre qualification page.
+Citi might also mail you a pre-qualified credit card offer.
+The downside to this is that you only get an offer for one card as opposed to the potential for several online.
+If you received your offer by mail, you can either fill out the enclosed application and mail it back, or type in the invitation number on the “Respond to a mail offer” tab of the pre-qualification page.

 Citi store cards require at least fair credit for approval.
 But purchases are limited to the affiliated merchant or its website.
 The Best Buy® Store Card and the Shell Gas Card are among the many store cards that also have a full-fledged version on either the Visa or Mastercard network, which can be used anywhere the network is accepted.
 Those cards aren’t as easy to get as the store versions, as they require at least good credit.

 The Best Buy® Store Card is only usable at Best Buy, but it’s one of the easiest Citi cards to get because it requires fair credit.
 It has a $0 annual fee and offers 0% deferred interest for 6 to 24 months on purchases of $299 and up (length depends on price) OR 5% back in rewards on purchases (6% for spending $3,500 on card in a year).
 Deferred interest means that if you pay in full by the end of the 0% period, you owe no interest.
 If you carry any balance after that, though, you owe interest all the way back from the purchase date at the card’s regular APR of 25.24% (V).